simoneintech/Covid_Project/README.md

 AND continent is not null
 Order by 1,2

-<b>Which countries has the highest infection rate per population?
+	<b>Which countries has the highest infection rate per population?</b>
 <b><u>Query</b></u>: <br />

 SELECT Location, population, MAX(Total_cases) as HighestInfectionCount, MAX((total_cases/population))*100 as InfectedPopulationPercentage